 What are your strengths?

 Ah, the classic question.
-Hopefully you already have three or four strengths in your pocket already.
+Hopefully, you already have three or four strengths in your pocket already.
 If not, really sit down and think of some.
-What are the things you excel at or qualities you posses?
+What are the things you excel at or qualities you possess?

 What are your weaknesses?